yuchen2199/yuchen2199.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a M.S. student at the School of Intelligent Systems Engineering, Sun Yat-sen University, supervised by A.P.
+I am currently a Ph.D student at the School of Intelligent Systems Engineering, Sun Yat-sen University, supervised by A.P.
 [Chao Gou](https://chaogou.github.io/).
 I am also an ACM member and an IEEE graduate student member.
 Before that, I received the B.S. degree from University of Science and Technology Beijing.

 During my undergraduate years, I actively engaged in diverse AI-related projects, including behavioral decision-making for humanoid robots (RoboCup), designing wearable navigation devices for the visually impaired, developing PID-control-based intelligent cars, and creating algorithms for computer gaming (military chess).